deschler/django-modeltranslation/docs/modeltranslation/admin.rst

 1. Removes the original field from every admin form by adding it to ``exclude`` under the hood.
-2. Replaces the - now removed - orginal fields with their corresponding translation fields.
+2. Replaces the - now removed - original fields with their corresponding translation fields.

 Taken the ``fieldsets`` option as an example, where the ``title`` field is